polylog-cs/99-easy-100-hard/README.md

 # 99% is easy, 100% is hard

+Source code to our presentation at the [2025 SNiC conference](https://availabilit.snic.nl/program/).

+## Setup

 Run `./setup.sh` to set up the project.
 This script will:
 - Install Motion Canvas from source (needed because audio support is not yet in the npm package)
 - Install other `npm` packages